Jonathan Gee profile

 His long experience of sponsorship and corporate hospitality has given him a unique perspective on all aspects of these businesses.

 In the 1970s and 1980s Jonathan worked on behalf of several F1 teams including Shadow Cars, Team Surtees and Theodore Racing.
-Now, in the 21st century, Jonathan Gee is in regular contact with several of the current F1 teams and personnel in key North American single-seater formulae.

 He helped to introduce Matchbox Toys to their iconic and highly-successful 1970s Formula Two sponsorship and was instrumental in the controversial début of Durex as an international motor racing sponsor.